zesterer/broom/README.md

 ## Who this crate is not for

 - People that want garbage collection when writing ordinary Rust code

+## Performance

+This crate makes no specific promises about performance.
+It is designed with a 'best attempt' approach;
+this means that it should be fast enough for most purposes but is probably not competitive with garbage collectors that have had years of development work ploughed into them.

 ## TODO